mdn/content/files/en-us/web/api/screen_capture_api/using_screen_capture/index.md

 ### Visible vs logical display surfaces

 For the purposes of the Screen Capture API, a **display surface** is any content object that can be selected by the API for sharing purposes.
-Sharing surfaces include the contents of a browser tab, a complete window, all of the windows of an application combined into a single surface, and a monitor (or group of monitors combined together into one surface).
+Sharing surfaces include the contents of a browser tab, a complete window, and a monitor (or group of monitors combined together into one surface).

 There are two types of display surface.
 A **visible display surface** is a surface which is entirely visible on the screen, such as the frontmost window or tab, or the entire screen.